You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 There’s been a lot of debate about whether social media activity is one of the signals Google uses to rank businesses.

-Regardless of whether you agree or not, there’s no denying the fact that social media is a great opportunity to create more exposure and buzz about your business.
-Social media is also a great way to promote the content you’ve created, and this in turn can also help you attract more links over time.
+Regardless of where you stand on that debate, there’s no denying the fact that social media is a great opportunity to create more exposure and buzz about your business.
+Social media is also a great way to promote the content you’ve created, and this in turn can help you attract more links over time.

-In addition to being active on social media sites, it’s important to double-check that your social media profiles contain consistent NAP information and have detailed keyword-rich descriptions.
+In addition to being active on social media, it’s important to double-check that your social media profiles contain consistent NAP information and have detailed descriptions of your business.

 Need Help with Local SEO?